qat.ir.instruction_builder module

 axis¶ (

-ProcessAxis) – The type of axis which the post-processing of readouts should occur on.output_variable¶ (
+ProcessAxis) – The axis along which post-processing of readouts should occur.output_variable¶ (

-Optional[str]) – The variable where the output of the acquire should be saved.
+Optional[str]) – The variable where the acquire result will be saved.
+A unique name is generated if not provided.

 - phase_shift(target, theta=3.141592653589793, *args, **kwargs)